Years 7, 8 and 9

 The RE department seek your support in tackling the myth that religion leads to violence by helping students to understand that extremists groups are not representative of mainstream religion.
 The teachings of all the religions we study lead to a more peaceful and egalitarian world.
 As highlighted by the current educational emphasis on British values, it is essential that the extended Lady Manners School community are tolerant of religious faiths and that we celebrate freedom of worship.

 The Year 9 course leads naturally into GCSE Religious Studies.
 We have a strong focus on moral philosophy and we start to look at ethical theories and moral issues in preparation for studying Philosophy and Ethics at GCSE level.
-We start GCSE topics in January of Year 9 as most students will subsequently attain a full GCSE in Religious Studies.
-This year students will study Bhuddist beliefs and practices as part of the new GCSE.
-They will be given ample opportunity to include their own views and personal beliefs.
-Throughout years 9-11, students will continue to develop the skills to be able to articulate their personal responses effectively.
+We do now begin some GCSE topics in January of Year 9 as most students will subsequently attain a full GCSE in Religious Studies and so their education flows smoothly from one key stage to the next.
+Throughout the course, students will be given ample opportunity to include their own views and personal beliefs when evaluating religious views.
+The RE department aims to unlock our students' potential to demonstrate sound judgement and the literacy skills needed to be able to articulate their personal beliefs and values effectively and appropriately.
 It is important that students feel that they are free to express any views that are consistent with British values and that they have support at home to be able to put their views and beliefs across.
 Any radical views that are not consistent with the principles of fundamental British values will be challenged.
 Tolerance is at the forefront of everything we do as tolerance is the only way to ensure that alienation, radicalisation and polarisation do not occur within British Society.
 At Lady Manners School we strive to ensure that all our students should be free to explore their own beliefs and values, whilst at the same time respecting the beliefs and views of others.